 Also known as Praia Grande, this beach is the largest and most popular on Sao Miguel Island.
 The beach is close to holiday resorts making it a favorite with tourists as it is easily accessible from local hotels.
 It is a great beach for families to visit due to great facilities, lifeguards on duty and shallow waters to splash in.

 The wild beach of Lombo Gordo is rugged and handsome with calm tides between the breakwaters.
 Due to its remote location on the island and poor accessibility, it is very quiet and is a great beach to head to if you’re looking for a beach with few people.

-Getting there is both an adventure and a challenge but the views and the calming environment are worth it.
-Best to visit in the morning or early afternoon as the beach falls into shadow later in the day.
+Getting there is both an adventure and a challenge, but the views and the calming environment are worth it.
+It is best to visit in the morning or early afternoon as the beach falls into shadow later in the day.

 Praia dos Moinhos, Sao Miguel Island

-Once upon a time, this beach was the best kept secret on Sao Miguel Island and whilst it is now more popular following a renovation, it is still a fantastic place to enjoy a beach day.
+Once upon a time, this beach was the best kept secret on Sao Miguel Island and while it is now more popular following a renovation, it is still a fantastic place to enjoy a beach day.
 The waves are wilder around this section of the island and swimming isn’t recommend due to strong under currents along the coast.
-However, the beach is a fantastic location to sunbathe, offers great views and there are some fabulous restaurants along the beachfront.
+However, the beach is a fantastic location to sunbathe, offers great views, and there are some fabulous restaurants along the shore.